 No matter the type of work or industry, no one can do work alone.
 Even solopreneurs and freelancers working remotely have to rely on others to collaborate and get work done.
 Even though it’s one of the most abused resume buzzwords, teamwork is as important as ever in the modern-day workplace, and as one of the 6 skills of a good employee.

 In fact, 75% of employers list teamwork as very important to their workplace.
 And it’s not the employers only that see the relevance of teamwork.
-In another study, 86% of employers and employees state that lack of collaboration and communication in the workplace is the primary reason for workplace failures.

 Why is it important?